octobercms/docs/setup-configuration.md

         ]
     ];

-<a name="advanced-configuration"></a>
-## Advanced configuration

-<a name="public-folder"></a>
-### Using a public folder

-For ultimate security in production environments you may configure your web server to use a **public/** folder to ensure only public files can be accessed.
-First you will need to spawn a public folder using the `october:mirror` command.

-    php artisan october:mirror public/

-This will create a new directory called **public/** in the project's base directory, from here you should modify the webserver configuration to use this new path as the home directory, also known as *wwwroot*.

-> **Note**: The above command may need to be performed with System Administrator or *sudo* privileges.
-It should also be performed after each system update or when a new plugin is installed.

-<a name="environment-config-extended"></a>
+<a name="dotenv-configuration"></a>
-### Extended environment configuration
+### Converting to DotEnv configuration

-As an alternative to the standard [environment configuration](#environment-config) you may place common values in the environment instead of using configuration files.
+As an alternative to the [base environment configuration](#base-environment) you may place common values in the environment instead of using configuration files.
 The config is then accessed using [DotEnv](https://github.com/vlucas/phpdotenv) syntax.
 Run the `october:env` command to move common config values to the environment:

     php artisan october:env